sushruth31/minesweeper-rust/README.md

 - the opening click and all eight neighbours are mine-free, checked across 200 seeds on a board at maximum legal mine density;
+- a click that reveals nothing — a flagged cell — does not spend that
+  guarantee: the mines are laid by the first click that actually opens a cell, not by the first click that arrives;
 - flood fill reveals the numbered border of a blank region but never steps past it, and never uncovers a mine;
 - flood fill skips flagged cells, so a marked guess survives the sweep;